Table of contents

 12) 1982-present - Gibson resumed the production of the Les Paul model using the original technology, started diversification of the guitar line.

-13) 1983-present - Les Paul Studio was released with no body or neck binding and with inlays in the form of dots; the Les Paul bodies got perforation of various geometry.
+13) 1983-present - Les Paul Studio was released with no body or neck binding and with inlays in the form of dots; the Les Paul bodies got perforation of various geometry (holes, notches, chambers, hollow - 7 varieties in all).

 14) 1983-present – release of Les Paul Reissue series (small-scale production began in 1970’s), starting from 1993, the instruments have been made in the Custom Shop using the authentic factory specification of 1950’s and out of lightweight mahogany with long neck tenon and are named Historic Reissue (including Standard Historic and True Historic), in 2001-2003, Brazilian rosewood had been in limited use as fretboard material, starting from 2006, VOS modifications have been offered.